 Welcome to the NCHSA (courtesy of long time racer Neal Hamilton)

 Sign-up process – NCHSA Membership: Visit the Class Information page to decide what class to run.
 If you are new to woods racing you most likely will want to run a "C" class at 3p on Race Day.
 Big Bike riders must sign up for a NCHSA membership to collect year-end points or run any “C” class.
+You can also run Unlimited class in the 3p race without membership.
+AMA is not required for any NCHSA event.

-Use ONLINE Signup for your membership up to Saturday morning prior to the race.
+Use ONLINE Signup for your membership up to Saturday prior to the race.
 This will save you a ton of time.
 Visit the ONLINE SIGNUP Page.
 One the drop down menu, selct NCHSA Membership.
 Choose your class and number.
 Complete the needed info.

 You can also sign up for membership race day morning at the track but Online Signup is higly recommended.